-Due to COVID-19, all new volunteer training programs are currently suspended.
-If you are interested in becoming an Explore Buffalo Docent, please submit the Docent Training Application, and we will contact you when we are able to schedule training dates in the future.
+If you are interested in becoming an Explore Buffalo School Docent, please submit the School Docent Training Application (below), and we will contact you to begin the process!
+Please see below for some frequently asked questions.

 What do Explore Buffalo school docents do?

 - Our volunteer school docents lead all of Explore Buffalo’s tours for K-12 students.
 In 2019, more than 4,600 K-12 students participated in an Explore Buffalo tour led by our school docents.
 With more school groups taking tours every year, there are many opportunities to participate!